 BBXRE is the master developer of the Beacon Lake Community, a master planned community located in St. Johns County, Florida that is being developed in four phases and is expected to be comprised of 1,476 single-family homes and townhomes.
 BBXRE is primarily developing the land and common areas and selling finished lots to third-party homebuilders who are constructing single-family homes and townhomes.
-Other than in the case of the lots comprising Phase 4, which were sold to a homebuilder and undeveloped lots, the agreements pursuant to which BBXRE is selling finished lots to homebuilders generally provide for a base purchase price that is paid to BBXRE upon the sale of the developed lots to the homebuilders and a contingent purchase price that is calculated as a percentage of the proceeds that the homebuilders receive from the sale of the completed homes.
-While an estimated amount of the contingent purchase price is recognized in BBXRE's revenues upon the sale of the lots to the homebuilders, the contingent purchase price is paid to BBXRE upon the closing of home sales by the homebuilders.
+Other than in the case of the lots comprising Phase 4, which were sold to a homebuilder as undeveloped lots, the agreements pursuant to which BBXRE is selling finished lots to homebuilders generally provide for a base purchase price that is paid to BBXRE upon the sale of the developed lots to the homebuilders are contingent purchase price that is calculated as a percentage of the proceeds that the homebuilders receive from the sale of the contingent purchase price is recognized in BBXRE's revenues upon the sale of the lots to the homebuilders, the contingent purchase price is paid to BBXRE upon the contingent purchase price by the homebuilders.